 LUNCH IN GREENWICH VILLAGE

-If you have already worked up an appetite, you are in luck because two of the best cheap places to eat in New York are located in atmospheric Greenwich Village.
+If you have already worked up an appetite, you are in luck because three of the best cheap places to eat in New York are located in atmospheric Greenwich Village.

 Hands-down our favorite dollar pizza in the city is Percy’s Pizza.
-It’s not just the crispy crust and ample cheese used to top each slice of pizza that gets us excited about this $1 slice pizza, but also the friendly neighborhood vibe and shake-it-yourself Parmesan toppings.
+It’s not just the crispy crust and ample cheese used to top each slice of pizza that gets us excited about this $1 slice pizza (now $2!), but also the friendly neighborhood vibe and shake-it-yourself Parmesan toppings.
 TripAdvisor Reviews Percy’s Pizza.

 Mamoun’s Falafel has been serving up their signature Falafel sandwich (just $4) from the original Village location since 1971.
 The tasty sandwich gets bonus points for having fresh lettuce and tomatoes (as fresh produce isn’t something we have included much of in our itinerary for New York City).
 TripAdvisor Reviews Mamoun’s Falafel.